¿NECESITAS AYUDA? ☎ +1(855)688 7879 Hora: 6 a.m.-6 p.m. (PST)

 IP65: Beyond Waterproofing

-In a shop environment, an IP65 rating ensures that fine flour-like dust from a drum sander cannot penetrate the electrical compartment or the driver housing.
-This is critical because sawdust is combustible.
-If dust enters a non-sealed fixture and settles on high-voltage components, it creates a fire risk and can cause short-circuiting as it absorbs ambient humidity.
+In a shop environment, an IP65 rating helps ensure that fine flour-like dust from a drum sander cannot penetrate the electrical compartment or the driver housing.
+Because sawdust is combustible, preventing its accumulation on high-voltage components is a standard safety practice to reduce the risk of short-circuiting or ignition from electrical arcing.

 LM-80 and TM-21: The Longevity Math